Hewlett-Packard-ESS/logstash-filter-dedupe/README.md

   }
 }
 ```

+__NOTE:__ The README from this point down is primarily from the plugin template for a README.

 ## Plugin Developement and Testing
 You can use a docker container with all of the requirements pre installed to save you installing the development environment on your host.